oracle-livelabs/oci/managing-credentials-using-oci-vault/setup-oci-vault/oci-vault-setup-sandbox.md

 4. Copy the public IP
     ![Access Instance Public IP](../setup-oci-vault/images/instance-image-2.png "Access Instance Public IP")
 5. Open a Shell session and run the below command
+    > **Note**: Embrace the local Shell session, as the cloud shell won't be at your disposal, ensuring a seamless and efficient experience.

     ``` bash
     <copy>
     ssh -i <private-key-path> opc@<instance-public-ip>
     </copy>
     ```

+    - The private-key-path: private key pair of the public key you provided at the reservation stage (e.g. `~/.ssh/id_rsa`).
+    - The instance-public-ip: instance public IP from previous step \(**4**).

 6. Create a file.